docs.unity3d.com

 Entities created by command buffers

-• You can use the returned entity in any subsequent command on the same buffer, for example ecb.AddComponent<T>(e).
+• You can use the returned entity in later commands on the same buffer, for example in ecb.AddComponent<T>(e).

 Entity command buffer safety